Beyond the N-Bar: An Interview with Tom Elliott

 This awareness caused me to profoundly alter my relationships with the land, myself, and my community.
 During the later years, the N-Bar became an early exercise in what sustainable ranching might become.

 TE: I was fortunate to grow up on an existing operation surrounded by good mentors.
-I always encourage young producers to seek out the best ranchers or farmers, and learn everything they can from them.
-Then take the time to develop your own unique vision for your operation and make decisions as if it were already true.
+I always encourage young producers to seek out the best ranchers or farmers and learn everything they can from them.
+Then take the time to develop your own unique vision for you operations and make decisions as if it were already true.
 The power of your resolve fully aligned with a clear vision will carry you a long way toward the reality.

 Remember, cows were made to walk and grass was made to stand still.
 Focus on low-cost ways to harvest solar energy with your ruminants.
 There's no other source for new wealth.